alexsam29/MyCheckUp/README.md

 ## Feature

 1. Web API
-> A database will be used to hold all the information needed to run the system, such as account information for both patients and doctors, booking times, self-assessment results, > etc. The web API will allow us to get relevant information from the database to use for the web application.
-The API will also have security features to prevent access to
+> A database will be used to hold all the information needed to run the system, such as account information for both patients and doctors, booking times, self-assessment
+> results, etc. The web API will allow us to get relevant information from the database to use for the web application.
+The API will also have security features to prevent
+> cess to
 > private information and to authorize user logins.

 2. Onlline Booking System